ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

 Origins
 -------

-R2D2’s leg attaches to the top half of his torso, on the side.
+R2D2's leg attaches to the top half of his torso, on the side.
-So that’s where we specify the origin of the JOINT to be.
+So that's where we specify the origin of the JOINT to be.
-Also, it doesn’t attach to the middle of the leg, it attaches to the upper part, so we must offset the origin for the leg as well.
+Also, it doesn't attach to the middle of the leg, it attaches to the upper part, so we must offset the origin for the leg as well.
 We also rotate the leg so it is upright.
 `[Source: 03-origins.urdf] <https://github.com/ros/urdf_tutorial/blob/ros2/urdf/03-origins.urdf>`_